aerobless/theowinter.ch-2016/_posts/2014-04-08-Protect-your-secrets-OS-X.md

 title: Protect your secrets on OS X
 description: "Use the OS X Disk Utility to create a free, personal safe for your important data.
 You can choose between AES-128 or even AES-256bit encryption."
 category: articles
-tags: [security, HowTo, encryption, OS X, Disk Utility]
+tags: [Security, HowTo, OS X, Applications]
 image:
   feature: securitysafe.jpg
   credit: IceSabre